Oncor Completes InfraREIT Acquisition

 High-Quality Assets Expand Oncor’s Transmission Footprint to Support ERCOT Market Growth

-DALLAS and SAN DIEGO, May 16, 2019 -- Today, Oncor Electric Delivery Company LLC (Oncor), Sempra Energy (NYSE: SRE), and InfraREIT, Inc. (InfraREIT) announced that Oncor's acquisition of InfraREIT, and Sempra Energy's acquisition of a 50% limited-partnership interest in Sharyland Utilities, LLC (Sharyland) have now closed.
+Today, Oncor Electric Delivery Company LLC (Oncor), Sempra Energy, and InfraREIT, Inc. (InfraREIT) announced that Oncor's acquisition of InfraREIT, and Sempra Energy's acquisition of a 50% limited-partnership interest in Sharyland Utilities, LLC (Sharyland) have now closed.
 As a result of the acquisition, InfraREIT merged with and into a wholly owned subsidiary of Oncor and ceased to exist.
 The subsidiaries of InfraREIT became wholly owned indirect subsidiaries of Oncor.

 "We are excited to successfully close this acquisition, and want to thank our stakeholders and the great people at InfraREIT for their hard work throughout this process," said Oncor CEO Allen Nye.
 "This is an exciting time for Texas, the ERCOT market, and for Oncor as we integrate these high-quality transmission assets into our portfolio."